 Ben, an Australian resident, was a shareholder in XYZ Ltd, a LIC.
-In the 2008-09 income year, Ben received a dividend from XYZ Ltd of \$70,000 including a LIC capital gain amount of \$50,000.
+Last March, Ben received a dividend from XYZ Ltd of \$70,000 including a LIC capital gain amount of \$50,000.
 Ben can claim a \$30,000 franking credit relating to the dividend.
 Ben includes on his tax return the following amounts: